markbaaijens/rpmusicserver/README.md

   * in the web-interface, under Backup, click Backup
   * disconnect backup-disk

-#### Off-line backup-data viewing
+#### Viewing backup-data on the usbbackup-disk
+In case of a server-based backup, your backup will be made to a separate backup-disk.
+You can view the data on this disk, either online or offline.

+For viewing _online_, the backup-disk has to be attached to the Pi.
+Simply point your file esplorer to smb://rpms/Backup and than you can view all the files on that disk/

-Backup-disk is formatted as ext4; for off-line viewing on your own PC, this format is natively supported on Linux, so it is plug-and-play.
+For viewing _offline_, the backup-disk has to be attached to your own PC or laptop.
+The backup-disk is formatted as ext4 so this format is natively supported on Linux, thus being plug-and-play.
 Windows however requires additional drivers for viewing ext-drives.
 And worse, MacOS does NOT support ext4 at all! (despite extX being open-source/open-standard).

 ### Remote backup
 The advantage of the remote backup is that you can use a protocol at wish, be it ssh/rsync or syncthing (which is built-in in RPMS) or SMB.
 The disadvantage of a remote backup is that in case of a disaster, it is a lot more work to get up-and-running again.